derdesign/multi/README.md

 # Multi

-Run asynchronous methods sequentially or in parallel
+Run asynchronous methods sequentially or in parallel.

 ## About